Laser cutting: Machine configurations

 There are generally three different configurations of industrial laser cutting machines: moving material, hybrid, and flying optics systems.
 These refer to the way that the laser beam is moved over the material to be cut or processed.
 For all of these, the axes of motion are typically designated X and Y axis.
-If the cutting head may be controlled, it is designated as the Z-axis.
+If the cutting head height may be controlled, it is designated as the Z-axis.

-Moving material lasers have a stationary cutting head and move the material under it.
-This method provides a constant distance from the laser generator to the workpiece and a single point from which to remove cutting effluent.
-It requires fewer optics but requires moving the workpiece.
-This style of machine tends to have the fewest beam delivery optics but also tends to be the slowest.
+Moving material lasers have a stationary cutting head and move the material under it provides a constant distance from the laser generator to the cutting head and a single point from which to remove cutting debris.
+It requires fewer optics but requires moving a workpiece that is typically heavy.
+This style of machine tends to have the fewest beam delivery optics and tends to be the slowest.

 Hybrid lasers provide a table that moves in one axis (usually the X-axis) and moves the head along the shorter (Y) axis.
 This results in a more constant beam delivery path length than a flying optic machine and may permit a simpler beam delivery system.
 This can result in reduced power loss in the delivery system and more capacity per watt than flying optics machines.

-Flying optics lasers feature a stationary table and a cutting head (with a laser beam) that moves over the workpiece in both of the horizontal dimensions.
-Flying optics cutters keep the workpiece stationary during processing and often do not require material clamping.
+Flying optics lasers feature a stationary table and a cutting head that moves over the workpiece in both of the horizontal axes.
+The stationary workpiece often does not require material clamping.
 The moving mass is constant, so dynamics are not affected by varying the size of the workpiece.
 Flying optics machines are the fastest type, which is advantageous when cutting thinner workpieces.

-Flying optic machines must use some method to take into account the changing beam length from the near field (close to the resonator) cutting to the far field (far away from the resonator) cutting.
-Common methods for controlling this include collimation, adaptive optics, or the use of a constant beam length axis.
+Flying optic machines should account for the changing beam length from the near field (close to the laser source) cutting to the far field (far away from the laser source) to maintain cutting quality by using a common adjustment method: collimation, adaptive optics, or the use of a constant beam length axis.

 Five and six-axis machines also permit cutting formed workpieces.
 In addition, there are various methods of orienting the laser beam to a shaped workpiece, maintaining a proper focus distance and nozzle standoff.